Sonhyeong-oh/RL_Portfolio-Trading/README.md

-# stock trading model using Reinforcement Learning : PolicyGradient
+# Stock trading model using Reinforcement Learning : PolicyGradient

 # Overview
 1. Training and testing a reinforcement learning model to maximize portfolio returns.